 - Check the fridge temperature.
 The recommended temperature is 5 degrees Celsius, or 40 degrees Fahrenheit, but we have had amazing results turning ours down to 3 degrees.
 I have a lettuce in the fridge that’s been there for some 18 days, and it’s still looking fresh!

 - Now it’s time for the freezer.
 Take everything out one drawer at a time, and throw away anything that is past its best.
 Remember the general guidelines for frozen meat are about 3-4 months for mince, and 4-12 months for other types such as steak or roasts.
 If there is no label, write today’s date on the packet with a marker, so you have a reference point going forward.

 - Sort the drawers.
 We have three shelves in our freezer, so one has bread, one has meat and the other has frozen fruit and frozen vegetables.
 If you have open bags of frozens, use twisty ties or the little plastic tags you get on bread to keep them contained.
 In our previous freezer, we had small shelves on the inside door.
 I used to keep frozens “on the go” in there, to avoid having several bags of the same product open at once.

 - Check the freezer temperature.
 It should be at -18 degrees Celsius, or 0 degrees Fahrenheit.

-And now that you’ve done all this, my number one tip to keeping your fridge clean and organised, is that when you make your grocery list for the next shop, also make this the time to give your fridge a quick wipe out.
-It means when you put your groceries in the next day, it will be clean, and you will also have not wasted money buying things you already have.
+And now that you’ve done all this, my number one tip to keeping your fridge clean and organized, is that when you make your grocery list for the next shop, also make this the time to give your fridge a quick wipe out.

 Good luck!
-I’d love to hear how you got on with organising your fridge and how this small act has made for a more relaxing feel in the kitchen.
+I’d love to hear how you got on with organizing your fridge and how this small act has made for a more relaxing feel to your kitchen.